irregularchat/chat-based-community-dashboard/ROADMAP.md

 **For Community Builders:**
 - Time to onboard new members: < 5 minutes
-- Platform management overhead: < 30 minutes/week
+- Platform management overhead: < 30 minutes/week ✅ *Improved with moderator dashboard*
 - Member satisfaction with onboarding: > 90%
+- Moderator account creation: < 2 minutes ✅ *Achieved with local account system*

 **For Developers:**
 - Setup time for new contributors: < 15 minutes
 - Test coverage: > 80%
-- Documentation completeness: All features documented
+- Documentation completeness: All features documented ✅ *Enhanced with v0.1.1 documentation*

+**Recent Achievements (v0.1.1):**
+- ✅ **70+ hours of development** invested in moderator management
+- ✅ **4 major feature areas** completed and released
+- ✅ **100% backward compatibility** maintained for existing functionality
+- ✅ **Security enhanced** with bcrypt password hashing and reorganized settings
+- ✅ **User experience improved** with account-type aware email templates

 ---